-Executive Income Protection is designed for small to medium businesses looking to offer selected employees the benefits of extended sick pay.
+Executive income protection is designed for small to medium-sized businesses looking to offer selected employees the benefits of extended sick pay.

 Due to the tax efficiency and high percentage of income that can be covered, it is a great way for key members of a small business to protect their income against being unable to work.

 The monthly benefit can be up to 80% of the employees’ gross income which, unlike regular income protection, can include dividends, commission, bonuses, overtime and pension contributions (as long as the insured person can prove that this has formed part of their normal salary over the last three years) and P11D benefits which would be lost in the event of incapacity.

 The business receives Corporation Tax relief on the premiums as it is a deductible business expense.

 With this type of policy, it is also possible to select options where the insurer would also cover Employer National Insurance Contributions (NICs) and employer pension contributions, thus removing any ongoing financial outlay for an incapacitated employee.

 Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many protection products available.
 We ensure that you are in a fully informed position before any application is completed with you.
 This gives you the peace of mind of knowing that the recommendations made by our specialists will be tailored to your specific needs and budget.